approov/quickstart-react-native/FAQ.md

 ### Which Javascript network libraries are supported?

 React Native natively implements the `XMLHttpRequest` (XHR) object.
-The built in `fetch()` call uses XHR calls as to popular networking libraries such as `axios` and `frisbee`.
+The built in `fetch()` call uses XHR calls as do popular networking libraries such as `axios`.
 Any networking calls using XHR route through native React Native and are fully supported by Approov integration.

 Support is also provided for [rn-fetch-blob](https://github.com/joltup/rn-fetch-blob) if a special fork of the package must be used, available at [@approov/rn-fetch-blob] (https://www.npmjs.com/package/@approov/rn-fetch-blob).